 You can opt for Goldstar Service to have the ultimate luxury train experience on this ride!

-Museum of the North
+See the Various Artifacts at the Museum of the North

 You can soak into the rich history and traditions of Alaska at the impressive University of Alaska Museum of the North.